-The results of the study suggested that that teachers' knowledge and perception toward the integration of ICT in the learning process during the pandemic is positively high.
+The results of the study stillested that that teachers' knowledge and perception toward the integration of ICT in the learning process during the pandemic is positively high.
 Yet, it may have some obstacles to apply concerning with the familiarity and readiness of the relevant learning components.
-The result of this study, to some extent, revealed that not all schools are prepared with adequate technological facilities in conducting online learning.
+The result of this study, to some extent, revealed 39 th not all schools are prepared with adequate technological facilities in conducting onl 47 learning.
 In addition, teachers are also in the need of more updates of knowledge related to the application and integration of ICT for more effective learning process.
 The discussion on the analysis also suggests that the internet connection and its financial consequences can be the other hindrance to tackle.
 For these circumstances, therefore, some efforts such as providing necessary ICT components in schools, preparing teachers for more digital literacy, and saving more time for learners' feedbacks and interaction are worth to implement.
-As a research, since this study merely involves teachers who belong to the English Teacher Regional Forum (MGMP Bahasa Inggris), more studies on larger teacher participants with different ICT variables might be advised for more breakthroughs for current learning process.
+As research, since this study merely involves teachers studies on larger teacher participants with different ICT variables might be advised for more breakthroughs for current learning process.